andrew/ultimate-awesome/README.md

 - [awesome-synthetic-data](https://github.com/brandonhimpfen/awesome-synthetic-data) - A curated list of tools, models, datasets, and resources for generating, evaluating, and applying synthetic data.
 - [awesome-tailwindcss](https://github.com/brandonhimpfen/awesome-tailwindcss) - A curated list of awesome tools, components, templates, and resources for Tailwind CSS.
 - [awesome-travel-hacking](https://github.com/brandonhimpfen/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
+- [awesome-vtol-drones](https://github.com/brandonhimpfen/awesome-vtol-drones) - A curated list of awesome resources, research, and companies related to Vertical Take-Off and Landing (VTOL) drones.
 - [awesome-web-accessibility](https://github.com/brandonhimpfen/awesome-web-accessibility) - A curated list of awesome resources, tools, and tips to improve web accessibility.
 - [awesome-web-performance](https://github.com/brandonhimpfen/awesome-web-performance) - A curated list of awesome resources, tools, and tips to improve web performance.
 - [awesome-wordpress-headless](https://github.com/brandonhimpfen/awesome-wordpress-headless) - A curated list of resources, tools, frameworks, and guides for building headless WordPress websites.
 - [awesome-camel-k](https://github.com/BTDevelop/awesome-camel-k) - An Awesome List of Camel K resources to help you stay informed and secure! 🐫 + ☁️ .
 - [awesome-computational-design](https://github.com/CameronBrooks11/awesome-computational-design) - Awesome open source computational design tools.
 - [awesome-istio](https://github.com/CatchZeng/awesome-istio) - 😎  A curated list of awesome things related to istio.
+- [awesome-PKM-for-academics](https://github.com/cecibaldoni/awesome-PKM-for-academics) - A curated list of open resources to support **Personal Knowledge Management (PKM)** with a special focus on academic workflows, research, note-taking, and writing.  .
 - [awesome-deep-model-compression](https://github.com/chadHGY/awesome-deep-model-compression) - Awesome Deep Model Compression.
 - [awesome](https://github.com/cheminfo/awesome) - A collection of awesome things for ChemInfo developers.
 - [awesome-chinese-webcomics](https://github.com/ChicagoChinese/awesome-chinese-webcomics) - A curated list of Chinese webcomics for language learners.